ooliver1/a-level-project/writeup/writeup.typ

 #image("./images/development/play.png", height: 240pt)

-// TODO: mention tested with audioplayer for below

 ==== Options Menu

 The options menu is also designed with the Godot 2D editor.
 The tabs are nodes underneath a `TabContainer` which handles switching the tabs.
 I added an exit button on the top right to go back to the previous scene - which can be either the main menu or pause menu.
 As the scene to switch back to depends on the previous scene, this is handled via a global script.